Paul Bako

-Gabor Paul Bako II (/ˈbɑːkoʊ/; born June 20, 1972) is an American former catcher in Major League Baseball.
-Bako is an example of a baseball "journeyman", having played for 11 different major league teams during his 12-year career.
-He is officially listed at 6 ft 3 in and 210 lb.
+Gabor Paul Bako II (/ˈbɑːkoʊ/; born June 20, 1972) is an American former professional baseball player.
+A catcher, he is an example of a baseball "journeyman", having played for 11 different teams during his 12-year Major League Baseball (MLB) career.
+During his playing days, he was listed at 6 ft 3 in and 210 lb.

 Bako attended high school and college in his home state of Louisiana, winning two conference championships at the University of Southwest Louisiana.
-After reaching the majors with the American League's Detroit Tigers in 1998, Bako spent seven seasons in the National League, playing with six different teams.
-He returned to the American League with the Baltimore Orioles and the Kansas City Royals, then played for the Cincinnati Reds and the Philadelphia Phillies for one season each.
+After reaching MLB with the American League's Detroit Tigers in 1998, Bako spent seven seasons in the National League, playing with six different teams.
+He returned to the American League with the Kansas City Royals and Baltimore Orioles, then played for the Cincinnati Reds and the Philadelphia Phillies for one season each.

 Baseball career

 High school and college

 In 1990, Bako was drafted out of Lafayette High School—who later retired his number 6—with the ninth pick of the sixth round by the Cleveland Indians.
 He chose not to sign, and attended the University of Southwest Louisiana.
 In his college career, Bako caught for the Ragin' Cajuns during two consecutive conference championship seasons: 1991 in the American South Conference, when they finished with a 49–20 record, 14th-best among Division I squads; and 1992 in the Sun Belt Conference, when Southwestern Louisiana's pitching staff amassed a 3.50 earned run average, 29th-best in Division I. After the 1992 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 1993, he was named to the second team of the all-Sun Belt Conference baseball team, and was selected by the Cincinnati Reds in the fifth round of the 1993 June draft.